8 Warning Signs You’re About to Have a Bed Bug Problem

 You’ve recently purchased secondhand furniture without washing it

 Getting a great deal on furniture is awesome, but secondhand furniture can invite unwanted pests like bed bugs into your home.
 Orkin recommends thoroughly inspecting any furniture that comes into your home for bugs before agreeing to purchase it.
-Next, here’s how to get rid of the most disgusting house bugs you’ll find in your house.
+Next, here’s how to identify bed bug bites and eight other types of bug bites.